shubham1o1/django-rest-framework/notes/2WorkingwithSerializers.md

 # Working with serializers

 Typically we use django models to store in database.
-We must return the data in the database use DRF.
+We must return the data in the database using DRF.
 We must convert data from models to json format.
 DRF uses serializers to do that.

 Serializers is a structure similar to a model or a form.
 It represents the data you want to return in json format or accept in json format.